machal/cssmine-content/content/bootstrap.md

 If you choose just the components you will use on a project, both the complexity and the file size will be reduce.

-When Does Bootstrap Help and When Doesn't It?
+When Does Bootstrap Help and When Doesn’t It?
 ---------------------------------------------

 Bootstrap will help you create web application interfaces like administration